In the shadow

 A segmented line representing the weeks of the year runs through the Grand Central constellations, but if we follow it we would be heading west.

-Except, the constellations in Grand Central are actually backwards.
+Except, it’s a little known fact that the constellations in Grand Central are actually backwards.
 If we move west in the terminal, away from Aquarius, we are heading east in the night sky of the mural.

 The 22nd step from the “V” formed by the intersection with the equator line, is at the foot of Gemini (The Twins).
+The line “Or more” verifies that we are following the clue correctly.
 You can take five more steps within Gemini before you reach Cancer.

 The Manhattan skyline is full of twins, many of which frame the western skyline of Central Park.